Travel-Specific Features

 Key takeaways

-• The luggage pass-through is one of the most underrated travel features — once you have it, you'll never want a travel bag without it.
+• The luggage pass-through is one of the most underrated travel features.
+Once you've used it, you'll never want a travel bag without it.

 • This feature is specifically for rolling luggage travelers; it adds little value for carry-on-only travelers.